mjbieren/Coleochaetophyceae_Phylogenomics/README.md

 ## 📎 More Information

-- For further details and context what settings we used during this project, see the full [13_PPP](https://github.com/mjbieren/Coleochaetophyceae_Phylogenomics/tree/main/Scripts/13_PPP)
+- For further details and context what settings we used during this project, see [13_PPP](https://github.com/mjbieren/Coleochaetophyceae_Phylogenomics/tree/main/Scripts/13_PPP)
 - Learn more about the tool on [Phylopypruner](https://github.com/fethalen/phylopypruner)

 ---